-The number of prestigious student awards received by our graduate students provides an assessment of our ability to recruit excellent students and provide the necessary environment for them to be successful.
+The number of prestigious student awards received by our graduate students provides an assessment of our ability to recruit excellent students and provide an environment in which they can thrive.

 Doctoral scholarships are awarded (based on merit) upon entry or continuation into the doctoral program.
-We have included the number of University of Toronto graduate students receiving peer-reviewed doctoral scholarships from the Social Science and Humanities Research Council (SSHRC), National Science and Engineering Research Council (NSERC) and the Canadian Institute for Health Research (CIHR), and Vanier Scholarship recipients.
+We have included the number of University of Toronto graduate students receiving peer-reviewed doctoral scholarships from the Social Sciences and Humanities Research Council (SSHRC), Natural Sciences and Engineering Research Council (NSERC), the Canadian Institutes of Health Research (CIHR), and Vanier Canada Graduate Scholarships.

 Doctoral dissertation awards are provided in recognition of dissertation work completed while enrolled in the doctoral program.
-We have included National Science and Engineering Research Council (NSERC), and Canadian Association of Graduate Schools (CAGS) doctoral award recipients.
+We have included Natural Sciences and Engineering Research Council (NSERC), and Canadian Association for Graduate Studies (CAGS) doctoral award recipients.

 3. Student Recruitment and Experience i.
-Student recruitment Figure k
+Student recruitment Figure k-l

-Figure 3-i-k Scholarships from Federal Granting Councils, Percentage Share, 1996-2010 Doctoral Dissertation Awards, Percentage Share, 1992-2010
+Figure 3-i-k Scholarships from Federal Granting Councils, Percentage Share, 1996-2011

-The main chart below indicates the number of Doctoral Scholarships from Federal Granting Councils received by U of T doctoral students from 1996 to 2010 as a percentage of the total amount of these awards received nationally.
+The chart below indicates the number of Doctoral Scholarships from Federal Granting Councils received by U of T doctoral students since inception as a percentage of the total amount of these awards received nationally.
+By way of comparison, U of T's approximate share of doctoral students is 6% nationally.